adamtow/geocuts/docs/English.md

 - **Name**: The name of the location trigger.
 - 🎯 - The location trigger is in range.
 It will be evaluated if you run GeoCuts.
 This icon appears if you have retrieved the Current Location in the app.
 - ⬅️ - Denotes an exit location trigger.
-The location trigger will run after detecting you have entered the specified location.
+The location trigger will run after detecting you have entered and left the specified location.
 - **Location**: The location where the entrance or exit trigger will occur.

 ![Minimal description labels next to each location trigger.](https://adamtow.github.io/geocuts/images/geocuts-description-labels.png)

 Enabling **Show Description Labels** option in [Settings](#settings) will display additional icons next to your location trigger's location.

-- ▶️ - The location trigger will run a shortcut.
+- ▶️ - The location trigger is configured to run a shortcut.
-- 💬 - The location trigger will send a text message.
+- 💬 - The location trigger is configured to send a text message.
-- ♾ - The location trigger will run every time Cronios successfully evaluates GeoCuts.
+- ♾ - The location trigger will run every time.
-- 📆 - The repeat interval for the location trigger has been sent for (calendar) days.
+- 📆 - The repeat interval for the location trigger has been sent to run every X (calendar) days.
 - 1️⃣ - The location trigger has been set up to run once before disabling itself.
 - ⏰ - The location trigger has been set up to run every X hours.
 - ⏲ - The location trigger has been set up to run every X minutes.